b55585wy/RingTool/README.md

 ### 🛠️ Installation
 We recommend using a virtual environment to avoid conflicts with other projects.
 You can create a virtual environment using [`venv`](https://docs.python.org/3/library/venv.html), [`conda`](https://www.anaconda.com/docs/getting-started/miniconda/main) or [`uv`](https://docs.astral.sh/uv/).

+> ⚠️ WARNING: The requirements file is tested with CUDA 11.8.
+If you are using a different CUDA version, please make sure to install the correct version of PyTorch, Triton, mamba-ssm as well as other packages.
+You can find the correct Triton version match [here](https://docs.nvidia.com/deeplearning/triton-inference-server/release-notes/rel-24-03.html).

 Using `venv`:
 ```sh
 python3 -m venv .venv